KhryptorGraphics/blockchain-explorer/README.md

 blockchain-explorer/client$ npm install
 ```

+#Phase 4:
-Note: open a new window and run within the __blockchain-explorer__ repository
+Note: Open a new window and run within the __blockchain-explorer__ repository

 1. Use the following commands to launch the `explorer` network: